 Mr. Karp served six years as a contributing editor of the Animal Legal Report, produced by Animal Legal Reports Services, regularly writes on the topic of animal law, and routinely speaks around the nation about animal law, including at Yale, Harvard, Vanderbilt, and Vermont Law School.
 He has taught and continues to teach animal law at the University of Washington School of Law since 2004 and Seattle University School of Law since 2003.
 In 2014, he began teaching as a lecturer on animal law at Edmonds Community College.
-He has been quoted inTIME, the National Law Journal, the ABA Journal, and other periodicals, including a dedicated article on his practice in the Seattle Times, Seattle Weekly, Pacific NW Magazine, and Seattle Magazine.
+He has been quoted in TIME, the National Law Journal, the ABA Journal, and other periodicals, including dedicated articles on his practice in the Seattle Times, Seattle Weekly, Pacific NW Magazine, and Seattle Magazine.

 The American Bar Association's Tort Trial and Insurance Practice Section's Animal Law Committee's annual Excellence in the Advancement of Animal Law Award recognizes exceptional work by an Animal Law Committee member who, through commitment and leadership, has advanced the humane treatment of animals through the law.
 Mr. Karp received this award in 2012.

-Mr. Karp has co-authored the ABA Tort and Insurance Practice Section’s Survey on Animal Tort and Insurance Law for six consecutive years, published three articles in Thomson West’sCauses of Action series pertaining to injuries to animals by animals, intentional injuries to animals by humans, and Section 1983 claims involving injury to an animal; two annotations inAmerican Legal Reports pertaining to preconviction and postconviction forfeiture of animals and private prosecution of crimes; one article in the legal encyclopedia American Jurisprudence Trials pertaining to veterinary malpractice litigation; use of force against and by animals; assistance animal access; and cadaver dog evidence); co-authored one article in the legal encyclopedia American Jurisprudence Proof of Facts related to defending dangerous dog classifications; and is scheduled to complete an annotations on custodial disputes pertaining to animals in Am.Jur.
-Proof of Facts and one on use of force against animals (as well as animals used as force) in Am.Jur.
-Trials.
-Lastly, LexisNexis has contracted with Mr. Karp to produce the book Understanding Animal Law, as part of its Understanding series.
+Mr. Karp has co-authored the ABA Tort and Insurance Practice Section’s Survey on Animal Tort and Insurance Law for ten consecutive years, published three articles in Thomson West’s Causes of Action series (pertaining to injuries to animals by animals, intentional injuries to animals by humans, and Section 1983 claims involving injury to an animal); two annotations in American Legal Reports (pertaining to preconviction and postconviction forfeiture of animals and private prosecution of crimes); four articles in the legal encyclopedia American Jurisprudence Trials (pertaining to veterinary malpractice litigation; use of force against and by animals; assistance animal access; and cadaver dog evidence); co-authored one article in the legal encyclopedia American Jurisprudence Proof of Facts related to defending dangerous dog classifications; and authored an annotation on custodial disputes pertaining to animals in American Jurisprudence Proof of Facts.

 He has chaired several animal law continuing legal education (“CLE”) conferences hosted by the WSBA, spoken at over fifty CLEs around the nation, all on the subject of animal law, including in New Mexico, Georgia, Louisiana, Michigan, Connecticut, Massachusetts, and Florida.
 Mr. Karp also founded and chaired the first and second Animal Law Summit, an international, cross-jurisdictional, multi-day CLE, and continues to maintain a direct role in its future development.